Here’s the best things you can do in Porto when it rains, including tourist attractions and secret places!

 Slow down, pamper yourself and get a relaxing break while it’s raining outside.

 My recommendation?
 Go for the award-winning spa Caudalie Vinotherapie at The Yeatman.
 As they say, it’s an oasis of tranquility and wellbeing.

 If you’ve come to Porto for the photos, don’t you worry!

 Remember that ponds are perfect for playing with reflections.
 There’s no need to recreate instagram photos, you can get out of your comfort zone and make incredible pictures by using the ponds.
 Challenge yourself!

-Best moment to visit Porto
+The best moment to visit Porto

 I’ve visited Porto infinite times, in every single season and experienced all times of weather – including scorching hot!
 Last time I’ve visited I experienced a lovely sunny weather for a couple of days and it was pouring rain on our last day: and this was in January.